christine-gk416/poems-around-galway/README.md

 ### Acknowledgements

 - I got the original idea for this project from the Galway poetry trail.
 The trail is charted out on the website for Kenny's bookshop [here](https://www.kennys.ie/galway-poetry-trail/1505-60galway-poetry-trail)
-- The aesthetics: the colour palette and fonts were inspited by https://poets.org/
+- The aesthetics: the colour palette and fonts were inspired by https://poets.org/
 - Another site that inspired my design was https://poetryarchive.org/
 - I also looked at the structure of: https://www.poetryfoundation.org/ and https://www.poetryireland.ie/